Why It Matters

 Adding API Keys

-From your project dashboard, navigate to the Knowledge Base section and add your keys. pre.dev recommends integrations based on your project type:Supported Integrations
+From your project dashboard, navigate to the Integrations section and add your keys. pre.dev recommends integrations based on your project type:Supported Integrations

 AI Services